Published January 16, 2018

 Fleiss did not take steps to ensure that Eliza Jane was tested for HIV or, alternatively, note in her chart that her parents had refused testing.
 Fleiss also did not offer to treat the girl with antiviral therapy to reduce the risk that the virus would be transmitted through breast milk or recommend that Maggiore stop breast-feeding while the child’s HIV status was unknown.

-As a result of his conduct, he was again placed on probation in 2007, this time for failing to maintain proper medical records.
+As a result of his misconduct, he was again placed on probation in 2007, this time for failing to maintain proper medical records.

 Fleiss was a militant promoter of breastfeeding.
 In one malpractice complaint, “the parents contended that Fleiss was so insistent that they breast-feed their infant, despite the mother’s difficulty in producing milk, that the child eventually became dehydrated and went into hypertensive cardiac arrest.
 The baby ended up losing a kidney.”
 Parents in another case "charged that Fleiss had been too lax when their 3-year-old developed a fever.
 The doctor, they said, told them it was nothing to worry about.
 Then the child suffered a seizure resulting in irreversible brain damage."